A statistical framework for analyzing shape in a time series of random geometric objects: Application: Detecting changes in geometric features

-Consider a process $\mb{X}: =(\mb{X}_t: t \in \znum)$ that adheres to \autoref{def:Localstationarity}, and denote its law on the time index set $J$ again by $\mu_{J}^{\mb{X}}$, which we assume satisfies the conditions of \autoref{thm:charmux}.
-Recall that we may view $ \pi_J \circ \mb{X}$ as belonging to an equivalence class of metric measure spaces $(S^{|J|}, \rho_{|J|}, \mu_{J}^{\mb{X}})$.
-However, if the dynamics are time-dependent we will have $\mu_{J}^{\mb{X}} \neq \mu_{J+h}^{\mb{X}}$ for some $h \in \znum$.
-To reduce unnecessary clutter, we focus on detecting time-varying behavior in the marginal distribution, i.e., we focus on $\nu_t :=\mu_{\{t\}}^{\mb{X}} =\mb{P} \circ (\mb{X}_t)^{-1}$.
-We use the characterization of the measures via ball volumes as given in \autoref{thm:charmux}.
-More specifically, the process characterizes the measure $\nu_t$ up to isometry.
-In order to test the hypothesis that the marginal distribution is constant over time against the alternative of the distribution being time-dependent, we propose to test the following pair of hypotheses
+By \autoref{thm:charmux} and \autoref{rem:balls}, a natural way to formulate a test for time-invariance of the geometric features is via the corresponding ball volume processes of the shape descriptors.
+In addition, results in \autoref{sec2} show that we can express approximation errors in terms of the Gromov-Hausdorff distance $d_{GH}$, which allows us to translate dependence assumptions imposed on the latent process to those of the $(\mathscr{B}, d_{\mathscr{B}})$-valued process (see \autoref{lem:weakgmc} and \autoref{lem:strongmc}).
+It follows from \autoref{prop0} that the distribution of $\sh(\mb{X}_t(M))$, denoted by $\tilde{\nu}_t$, is invariant under time translations if $\nu_t=\nu$.
+Define the corresponding ball volume process $(\varphi_t(r): r \ge 0)$ by which characterizes the measure $\tilde{\nu}_t$ up to isometry by \autoref{thm:charmux}.
+In order to test the hypothesis that the marginal distribution is constant over time against the alternative of the distribution being time-dependent, we propose the following pair of hypotheses

-As pointed out in \autoref{pointcloudpart}, we only observe $\mb{X}$ in the form of point clouds.
-However, to compare metric spaces with possibly different cardinality (or general data sets with dissimilarities) we cannot directly work with the underlying metrics, but must in fact work with a distance that enables such comparisons such as the Gromov-Hausdorff distance $d_{GH}$ or the Gromov-Wasserstein distance.
-Furthermore, it is essential that a statistic based on the ensemble of point clouds correctly captures the topological features for which we must be able to control the corresponding error.
-As established in \autoref{sec2}, the space of barcodes $(\overline{\mathscr{B}}, d_{\mathscr{B}})$ associated to the persistent homology of the point clouds provides a convenient metric space of shape descriptors.
-Thus, we consider using this space for testing.

-\begin{Remark} \autoref{prop0} implies that the probability distribution, say $\tilde{\nu}_t$, of $\PH_k(\mathrm{Rips}(\mb{X}_t(M)))$ is invariant under time translations if $\nu_t=\nu$.
-However, in order to ensure that we can equivalently formulate a test for time-invariance of the underlying measures $\nu_t$ using the ball volume processes of the barcode-valued process, we need to show that measures on a suitable space of barcodes are characterized by their values on metric balls.
-Notwithstanding, this property holds; we refer to our forthcoming paper~\cite{bvd23} for technical details. \end{Remark} It follows from \autoref{rem:equivbar} that we can formulate \eqref{eq:hyp} in terms of the empirical ball volumes of the barcode process, i.e.,